KNDS

-KNDS, formerly KMW+Nexter Defense Systems, (Note: According to the trade register maintained by the Dutch Chamber of Commerce, the company's legal name was KMW + Nexter Defense Systems N.V. from 6 July 2016 to 14 June 2023, and Honosthor N.V. from 2 October 2015 to 6 July 2016.) is a European defence industry holding company, which is the result of a merger between Krauss-Maffei Wegmann and Nexter Systems.
+KNDS N.V., (Note: According to the trade register maintained by the Dutch Chamber of Commerce, the company's legal name was KMW + Nexter Defense Systems N.V. from 6 July 2016 to 14 June 2023, and Honosthor N.V. from 2 October 2015 to 6 July 2016.) is a European defence industry holding company, which is the result of a merger between Krauss-Maffei Wegmann and Nexter Systems.
 The joint holding company is headquartered in Amsterdam, Netherlands.

 History

-KNDS is the joint holding company formed by German family-controlled defence company Krauss-Maffei Wegmann (KMW), and the French government-owned weapons manufacturer Nexter, two of the leading European manufacturers of military land systems.
+KNDS is the joint holding company formed by German family-controlled defence company Krauss-Maffei Wegmann (KMW) and the French government-owned weapons manufacturer Nexter, two of the leading European manufacturers of military land systems.

 Negotiations between the companies and the German and French governments started in Summer 2014.
 Support for a merger was building in both Germany and France.
 Presenting the project to French lawmakers in January 2015, CEOs of both companies assumed that the new holding would boost production for both manufacturers by avoiding export restrictions, especially in Germany.
 In July 2015 the French National Assembly voted in favour of a measure that permits the privatisation of state-owned defence companies, paving the way for KMW and Nexter to join forces.

 On 29 July 2015, the merger between the two companies was signed in Paris, in the presence of Ursula von der Leyen and Jean-Yves le Drian.
 It was remarked in 2015 that the corporate culture of Nexter led to outsourcing components, while that of KMW preferred to manufacture in-house.
 KMW made the PzH 2000, while Nexter made the CAESAR.
 The two merger firms complemented each other, instead of competing with each other.
 KMW brought along to the merger its subsidiary WFEL, a British company.

 In December 2015, the merger was completed, when the supervisory board appointed the new CEO of Nexter Systems, Stéphane Mayer, and the chairman of the executive board of KMW, Frank Haun, as CEOs of the holding company.